mwillen04/ydn-stylebook/README.md

 * Implemented search bar with specific search varieties
 * Replaced SQLite queries with SQLAlchemy
 * Improved code documentation with better docstrings and comments
+* Largely completed a major, full revision of the stylebook content

 ## Next Steps

 * Add remaining old HTML pages to routing and templates
-* Update the content of the stylebook itself

-## Longer-Term Steps

 * Switch database to use PostgreSQL
 * Trade out current HTML templates for React pages

+## Longer-Term Steps

 * CAS Integration => Login, Profile, and Admin features
 * On-site editing of the stylebook => both direct revision and a suggestion list
 * Option to export stylebook data